roman-milk/roman-milk.github.io/teacher-undressed.md

   Before they fell off to sleep, he was going to get to the bottom of this.
 Why it was they had so easily accepted his commands, and weren't fighting off his control.
 They had both just fucked him, not the other way around.
 There must be a reason for this, and he wanted to know what it was.

   They murmured their apologies and promised to behave themselves.
 Before they could tell him anything useful, he fell asleep.
 The women smiled at each other, and gently kissed his lips, careful not to wake him.
 They snuggled close, now willing to share him, knowing they were going to get what they wanted.
 After only a short while they too fell asleep.
-Report_Story #1